LZProgrammerIG/Student-Management-System/README.md

 ## Warning
 This project was created on Google Colab and hence may not work properly when run locally on the machine.
 Also this project stores the database file in Google Drive.
-Hence it is recommended to run the Python script in Google Colab only.
+Hence, it is recommended to run the Python script in Google Colab only.

 ## Features